 As a virtual assistant, you will provide support to someone else’s business from a remote location by completing administrative and office-type work.
 Your virtual assistant duties will be primarily based on your skillset.

-Common virtual assistant tasks may include managing emails, make appointments, make travel arrangements, management events, creating content, handling social media, doing graphic design, and providing customer service support.
+Common virtual assistant tasks may include managing emails, making appointments, making travel arrangements, managing events, creating content, handling social media, graphic design, and providing customer service support.

 Decide If Become a Virtual Assistant Is Right For You?

-Before you think about becoming a virtual assistant, take a step back and ask yourself the following questions and write down reasonable and satisfactory answers for each one.
+Before you think about becoming a virtual assistant, take a step back, ask yourself the following questions, and write down reasonable and satisfactory answers for each.

 Would you rather work as an employee or independently?

 Now, before you create your portfolio and brand yourself as a virtual assistant, you need to decide if you want to operate as an employee or an independent contractor.
 This decision is up to you and should suit your daily schedule.
-If all you want is a work from home side gig, then you can work as an employee for a virtual office where you work at agreed times and your employer finds clients for you.
+If all you want is a work-from-home side gig, you can work as an employee for a virtual office where you work at agreed times and your employer finds clients for you.

-On the other hand, if you enjoy independence and you are an entrepreneur at heart, you should consider freelancing or even incorporate your virtual assistant business.
+On the other hand, if you enjoy independence and are an entrepreneur at heart, you should consider freelancing or even incorporating your virtual assistant business.
 As an entrepreneur, you will be able to call the shots and work for as many clients as you can handle.

-As you go along, you can begin studying the market better to understand where the clients are and what are the services they require.
+As you go along, you can better study the market to understand where the clients are and the services they require.
 You will surely pick up additional skillsets and be able to take on other virtual assistant duties.